trezor/trezor-suite/docs/features/fiat-rates.md

 -   Current fiat rate: Used on Dashboard, next to the account balance, for converting a crypto amount in send form to a fiat currency, etc...
 -   Weekly rates: In addition to current rate we also fetch 7 days old rate and based on the difference we either show green or red arrow next to an exchange rate (can be seen in assets table on Dashboard).
 -   Historical fiat rate: Exchange rate at the time of facilitating a transaction.
 Used in list of transactions to calculate daily deltas and in transaction detail modal.
-Not supported for ERC20 tokens.
+ERC-20 tokens are not yet implemented.

 ## Providers

--   Blockbook: For all main networks (BTC, LTC, ETH) except XRP and ERC20 tokens
+-   Blockbook: For all main networks (BTC, LTC, ETH + ERC-20 tokens, ...) except XRP, SOL and ADA + ADA tokens
--   Blockbook "live" updates: Apart from using Blockbook to manually fetch fiat rates, it also provides us with "live" fiat rate updates (basically push notifications via websocket) for all blockbook-supported coins (see above).
--   CoinGecko: Used for XRP, ERC20 tokens and as a fallback for failed requests to blockbook.
+-   CoinGecko: Used for XRP, SOL and ADA + ADA tokens and as a fallback for failed requests to blockbook.

 ## First fetch